Eight Reasons Why Social Media Negatively Affects Customer Service and The Customer Experience

 There's been so much buzz about how social media (Twitter, Facebook, LinkedIn) are improving customer service and the customer experience, but is that true?

-A company that offers poor customer service on their websites, in email, on forums, via telephone, etc, will NEVER improve their service by using social media, because they aren't addressing the root causes.
+While there is anecdotal evidence that social media can be used effectively for customer service, ON AVERAGE it's not going to happen.
+Customer service is judged as getting worse, and one reason -- in fact a main intermediate cause is that adding social media to the mix ADDS costs to business.
+A company that offers poor customer service on their websites, in email, on forums, via telephone, etc, will NEVER improve their service by using social media, because they aren't addressing the root causes. |

 In fact there's ample empirical and logical evidence to suggest the opposite.
 One of the reasons why the true effects of technology are lost is that very few of the people analyzing information about social media and customer service know enough about business (from the owner/board/CEO perspective) to integrate what they know about social media with how business works.
 So, here's some evidence, based on both research and logic that explains why technology, and social media, in particular is not having a positive impact.